merlos/broken-links/README.md

 - `*/ignore-this-path/*` - Ignores all URLs that contain `/ignore-this-path/`.
 - `https://*.domain.com*` - Ignores all subdomains of `domain.com` such as `https://sub.domain.com` or `https://sub2.domain.com/page`, etc.

-## GitHub Action

-This tool can also be used as a GitHub Action to automatically check links in your repository.

-### Inputs
-- `url` (optional): The base URL to start scraping from.
-Default is `http://localhost:4444/`.
-- `only-errors` (optional): If set to true, only display errors.
-Default is `false`.
-- `ignore-file` (optional): Path to the ignore file.
-Default is `./check-ignore`.
-If the parameter is set and the file does not exist, the action exits with an error.
-See _Ignore File Format_ section above for more information.

 ### Outputs